Introduction to Binance P2P Trading

 4.3.
 Why do I have to add a preferred payment method?

 P2P transactions are trades carried out directly between two users.
-This means that fiat currency can only be transferred between the two users if the buyer's and seller's payment methods match.
+This means that fiat currency can only be transferred between the two users if the buyer's and seller's payment method match.